 If you control the task given to workers like giving specifics, how the work is to be completed, how long it should be done, and how many working hours are needed, then the IRS will classify them as employees.

-If you gave a task to workers and they are the ones to decide how they will finish it without your intervention, they are classified as independent contractors.
+If you have a task for workers and they are the ones to decide how they will finish it without your intervention, they are classified as independent contractors.

 If workers get fixed salaries and appropriate taxes are withheld, then they are employees.
 They also get mandatory benefits like health insurance.